bruab/bruab.github.io/free-courses/improve-website.md

 title: I will help you make 3 meaningful improvements to your website (for free)
 ---

+**Note:** This offer never took off, so I removed the signup form.
+Just [get in touch](/contact) if you want to try it :)

 In this [hybrid email course](/hybrid-email-course), we'll sort out your website goals and identify 3 meaningful improvements you can make.

-{% include email_form.html %}

 ## What's "meaningful"?
 What's an "improvement"?